Kurlan/scrappy-home-automation/_posts/2017-01-29-setting-up-pi.md

 * Familiarity with the Linux command line and how to `ssh` to a remote server

 ## The Hardware
-We decided that we would use theR <a href="http://amzn.to/2lYHl81">Raspberry Pi 3</a>Raspberry Pi 3</a> as the basis for our home automation.
+We decided that we would use the <a href="http://amzn.to/2lYHl81">Raspberry Pi 3</a> as the basis for our home automation.
 The main reasons were the cost (who can beat $40 bucks) and the form factor.
 This thing is tiny.
 It has wi-fi and Bluetooth built in as well so there is less wiring for the setup in general.
 It has a fast processor and can run a Linux, which gives us the ability to install a large amount of freely available software.

 {% include images.html name="pi_box.png" caption="The Raspberry Pi 3 comes in a cute box"  %}